Noncommutative supports, local cohomology and spectral sequences: Introduction

 \section{Introduction}

+If $k$ is a field and $A$ is a commutative $k$-algebra, the category $Mod-A$ of $A$-modules determines the geometry of the affine scheme $Spec(A)$.
+If $A$ is no longer commutative, the category $Mod-A$ of right $A$-modules plays the role of a noncommutative affine scheme.
+Suppose that $A$ is a commutative graded $k$-algebra and $Gr(A)$ is its category of graded modules.
+Then, the geometry of the projective scheme $Proj(A)$ can be understood by means of the category $QGr(A)$ which is the quotient of $Gr(A)$ over torsion modules, i.e., modules which are obtained as filtered colimits of bounded graded modules (see \cite{AZ0}).
+Accordingly, the category $QGr(A)$ plays the role of a noncommutative projective scheme in the theory of Artin and Zhang \cite{AZ0}, where $A$ is a noncommutative graded $k$-algebra.
+In general, one can approach noncommutative algebraic geometry by adapting notions from commutative rings and the usual theory of schemes to arbitrary Grothendieck categories.

+One of the notions that is fundamental in algebraic geometry is that of base change.
 Let $k$ be a field and let $A$, $R$ be $k$-algebras.
 Then, a module over the tensor product algebra $(A\otimes_kR)$ may be described as an ordinary $A$-module equipped with an additional $R$-module action.
 If we replace the category of $A$-modules by a general $k$-linear abelian category $\mathscr S$, we obtain the category $\mathscr S_R$ of ``$R$-module objects in $\mathscr S$.''
-These module objects were introduced by Popescu \cite[p108]{Pop} and may be treated as modules over a noncommutative base change of $R$, corresponding to the abelian category $\mathscr S$.
+These module objects were introduced by Popescu \cite[p108]{Pop} and may be treated as modules over a noncommutative base change of $R$ by the abelian category $\mathscr S$.
 An $R$-module object in $\mathscr S$ consists of an object $\mathscr M\in \mathscr S$ along with a morphism of $k$-algebras In \cite{AZ}, Artin and Zhang systematically developed the properties of the abstract module category $\mathscr S_R$, where $\mathscr S$ is a Grothendieck category, and often a locally noetherian or strongly locally noetherian Grothendieck category.
 The theory developed by Artin and Zhang in \cite{AZ} includes tensor products, internal hom, localization, versions of Hilbert Basis Theorem, Nakayama Lemma, as well as derived functors $Tor$ and $Ext$.
-Several other fundamental constructions on the abstract module category $\mathscr S_R$, such as ind-objects, coherence and deformation theory, have been developed by Lowen and Van den Bergh \cite{LV}.
-We have also studied descent properties in the abstract module category $\mathscr S_R$ in \cite{Banj}.
+Several other fundamental constructions on $\mathscr S_R$ such as ind-objects, coherence and deformation theory, have been developed by Lowen and Van den Bergh \cite{LV}.
+In \cite{Banj}, we have also studied descent properties in $\mathscr S_R$.